GitTrack/Documentation

 Run /setup from your project channel

-Connect the GitHub repository and choose the default channel where non-branch activity lands.
-The bot replies with the webhook payload URL and secret you will paste into GitHub.
+Connect the GitHub repository and choose the default channel.
+The bot replies with the webhook payload URL and secret.

 /setup repository:https://github.com/your-org/your-repo channel:#notifications